Tblghu, Nagorno-Karabakh

-Tblghu (Թբլղու) or Damghaly (Damğalı) is a village that is, de facto, in the Martakert Province of the breakaway Republic of Artsakh; de jure, it is in the Kalbajar District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
-The village has an ethnic Armenian-majority population, and also had an Armenian majority in 1989.
+Tblghu (Թբլղու) or Damghaly (Damğalı) is a village located in the Aghdara District of Azerbaijan, in the region of Nagorno-Karabakh.
+Until 2023 it was controlled by the breakaway Republic of Artsakh.
+The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 History

 During the Soviet period, the village was part of the Mardakert District of the Nagorno-Karabakh Autonomous Oblast.

 Historical heritage sites

-Historical heritage sites in and around the village include the 12th/13th-century fortress of Aghuyen (Աղուեն), a 13th-century church, a 13th-century khachkar, and a 18th/19th-century cemetery.
+Historical heritage sites in and around the village include the 12th/13th-century fortress of Aghuyen (Աղուեն), a 13th-century church, a 13th-century khachkar, and an 18th/19th-century cemetery.

 Economy and culture

 The population is mainly engaged in agriculture and animal husbandry.
 As of 2015, the village has a municipal building, a house of culture, the Tblghu branch of the Kolatak Secondary School, and a medical centre.

 Demographics

 The village had 176 inhabitants in 2005, and 158 inhabitants in 2015.